Sol-Client/client/README.md

 There are probably more, but this list is long enough.

-But no cosmetics yet (mainly because I'm not sure whether to sell them or for players to earn them somehow). ☹

 Click [this fancy blue text](https://github.com/TheKodeToad/SolClient/projects/1) to see planned features.

 If you want to suggest a feature, [create a new issue](https://github.com/TheKodeToad/Sol-Client/issues/new) or [ask on Discord](https://discord.gg/QFDGDhcFqu).